 Meet Our Educators

-Kimberly Ipsa is so excited to start a brand new school year here at La Casa de Esperanza as a K5 teacher!
-She received her Associates in Liberal Arts degree at Bethany Lutheran College in Mankato, MN.
-At the time she graduated, it was only a two year college, so she finished her education at Lakeland College(now University) based out of Plymouth, WI.
-Kimberly has been blessed to be able to teach scholars for 13 years in first and second grade.
-She looks forward to helping all of her kindergartners grow and reach their full potential, academically and socially.
+Hello, I'm Kimberly Ipsa, and this is my second year at La Casa de Esperanza Charter School as a K5 teacher!
+I've received my Associates in Liberal Arts degree at Bethany Lutheran College in Mankato, MN.
+At the time of my graduation, it was only a two year college, so I finished my education at Lakeland College(now University) based out of Plymouth, WI.
+I've been blessed to be able to teach scholars for 13 years in first and second grade.
+I look forward to helping all of my kindergartners grow and reach their full potential, academically and socially.
 I am from Mukwonago, WI, and married with four children ages, 8, 11, 13 and 15.
 I enjoy spending time with family and friends camping and at the lake.
 I also tutor Chinese students in English online during weekend.

 I love that La Casa is there to help every student reach their full potential.
 Sometimes that means going beyond supporting just the student.
 La Casa has many programs and activities that help parents.
 These programs include weatherization, housing, tax help, school uniform help, transportation to and from school, and connecting parents to other programs that best help them.
 This support benefits whole families and ultimately gives students the support they need to be their best in the classroom.

 Hello, I grew up in Mexico where I earned my Bachelor of Control and Computer Engineering degree from UANL.MX.
 My husband and I moved to Milwaukee.
 I have three boys, two girls and four granddaughters.
 I obtained my teaching license at MTEC.
 In Milwaukee, I taught first-grade Bilingual for four years and two years as an algebra teacher at Aurora.
 We moved to Waukesha and I worked with the School District of Waukesha, for 15 years.
 I retired from the district and now it is my second year at La Casa de Esperanza working as a fourth-grade teacher.